'The Craft' reboot heading straight to streaming next month

-The upcoming Blumhouse reboot of supernatural horror The Craft is set to be released on streaming from next month.
+The upcoming Blumhouse reboot of supernatural horror The Craft is set to be released in UK cinemas next month.

 The original 1996 movie starred Neve Campbell, Robin Tunney, Rachel True, and Fairuza Balk as a group of young high school outcasts who discover the secrets of witchcraft and use their powers unwisely.